JuliaAI/MLJ.jl/paper/paper.md

 compilation, and by replacing object-orientation with multiple dispatch, Julia solves the ubiquitous "two language problem" [@BezansonEtal2017].
-With less technical programming knowledge, experts in a domain of application can get "under the hood" of machine learning software to broaden its applicability, and innovation can be accelerated through a dramatically reduced software development cycle.
+With less technical programming knowledge, experts in a domain of application can get under the hood of machine learning software to broaden its applicability, and innovation can be accelerated through a dramatically reduced software development cycle.